Lazaro Nyalandu: 2015 presidential campaign

-On 28 December 2014, he announced his intention to run for the presidency in the 2015 election.
+On 28 December 2014, he announced his intention to run for the presidency in the 2015 election and joined opposition party CHADEMA which he had unsuccessful Presidential bid against Edward Lowassa as party candidate bearer.

 Personal life

 He is married to Faraja Nyalandu (née Kotta), the winner of Miss Tanzania in 2004.
 They have two children, Sarah and Christopher.
 Nyalandu is a Christian.
-In 2013 after the bombing attacks in Arusha, Nyalandu was the only minister who participated in the relief operations to save victims.
-He organized chartered flights to airlift victims to Nairobi.